 - Scaling the business

 I bet they do.

-This is where tech PR comes in.
+This is where PR for tech comes in.
 It can help you overcome all of these hurdles.
 The below infographic unpacks how it can achieve this.

 The above infographic can make the outputs of tech PR seem a little abstract, right?
-Well, here’s a list of some of the more tangible benefits of tech PR:
+Well, here’s a list of some of the more tangible benefits of public relations in tech: